-- If your paintwork was magnified it would reveal small pores in the surface. - Road traffic dirt gathers in the pores and attacks paintwork.
+If your paintwork was magnified it would reveal small pores in the surface.

+gathers in the pores and attacks paintwork.

-- 3 Your first Paint Protection application cleanses and fills pores in the vehicles paintwork leaving a smooth finish that cannot be penetrated. - penetrated. - Your second application bonds with the first to create a hard protective skin.
-It leaves a high lustre finish that rain and dirt cannot penetrate.
+Your first Paint Protection application cleanses and fills pores in the vehicles paintwork leaving a smooth finish that cannot be penetrated.

+Your second application bonds with the first to create a hard protective skin.
+It leaves a high lustre finish that